vtintillier/cf-java-logging-support/README.md

 The instrumentation part is currently focusing on providing [request filters for Java Servlets](http://www.oracle.com/technetwork/java/filters-137243.html) and [client and server filters for Jersey](https://jersey.java.net/documentation/latest/filters-and-interceptors.html), but again, we're open to contributions for other APIs and frameworks.

-The custom metrics clients part allows users to easily define and push custom metrics.
-The clients configure all necessary components and make it possible to define custom metrics with minimal code change.
+The custom metrics instrumentation allows users to easily define and emit custom metrics.
+The different modules configure all necessary components and make it possible to define custom metrics with minimal code change.

 Lastly, there are also two sibling projects on [node.js logging support](https://github.com/SAP/cf-nodejs-logging-support) and [python logging support](https://github.com/SAP/cf-python-logging-support).